 The term "physical injury" means bodily harm greater than transient pain or minor temporary marks.
 The term "mental injury" means harm to a child's psychological or Intellectual functioning, which may be exhibited by severe anxiety, depression, withdrawal or outwardly aggressive behavior, or a combination of those behaviors and which may be demonstrated by a change in behavior, emotional response or cognition.
 The term "abused" when used with reference to a child means, "infliction of physical or mental injury upon a child."
-OSSE partners with the District of Columbia's Child and Family Services Administration (CFSA).
+OSSE partners with the District's CFSA.
 CFSA is the lead agency on substantiating alleged child abuse and neglect.
 CFSA collects multiple types of evidence before making their determinations.